-Self-Guided Walking Tour in Poznan
+Self-Guided Walking Tour in Poznań

 8 Stops 6.0 km ~2.5 hours

-Walking tour route map of Poznan
+Walking tour route map of Poznań Open interactive map

-Why Walk Poznan?
+Why Walk Poznań?
 A Self-Guided Tour

 Poznań is a city most people skip on the way between Berlin and Warsaw, which is exactly why it works so well on foot.
 The whole historic core sits in a tight loop you can walk in an afternoon, with almost no tourist crush, and the streets are flat the entire way.
 You get a 13th-century market square, the island where the Polish state was literally born, and a German Kaiser's castle, all within about 6 km of walking.